 - Promote community awareness of viral hepatitis.

-- Contribute to community, state and national viral hepatitis initiatives.
+community, state and national viral hepatitis initiatives.

 - Influence public health policy, practice and law in relation to viral hepatitis.

 A Board of Governance forms the governing body of HepatitisWA.
 It comprises representatives from a range of stakeholders including consumers, health and welfare professionals and interested community members.

 Our current board members consist of Chairperson Ms Ursula Swan, Treasurer Mr David Wilding, Secretary Justin Kwok